HiveMinds/Code-LatexReportTemplate/README.md

 ![1](./InstructionPictures/3.clone.png)

-4. if you want to work in overleaf:
+4. if you want to work in overleaf (for convenience):

-4.a Get a(n) (free) overleaf account.
+4.a Get a(n) (free) overleaf account at https://www.overleaf.com.

 4.b In: https://www.overleaf.com/project click: "New project>import from github" and select your (copy/fork of this) repository.